demisto/content/Packs/Active_Directory_Query/Integrations/Active_Directory_Query/README.md

 <!-- HTML_DOC -->
 <div class="cl-preview-section">
-<p>Use the Active Directory Query integration to access and manage Active Directory objects (users, contacts, and computers) and run AD queries.</p>
+<p>Use the Active Directory Query integration to access and manage Active Directory objects (users, contacts, and computers) and run AD queries.<p>
+<p>This integration can be used along with our IAM premium pack.
+For further details, visit our IAM pack documentation.</p>
 </div>
 <div class="cl-preview-section">
 <h2 id="use-cases">Use Cases</h2>